noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

 #### NodePort

-- exposed on each node using a static port
+- exposed on each node using a static port accessible outside the cluster
 - can be accessed via the service by requesting nodeip:nodeport
 - internally it connects to the clusterip service

 #### LoadBalancer

 - exposed externally with the cloud providers load balancer
-- balances the load between nodes
+- extends the nodeport service by adding a load balancer in front of all nodes
+  - is also accessible outside the cluster
 - connects to the both the ClusterIP and NodePort service

+#### ingress objects

+- exposes HTTP/S routes from outside the cluster to your services and defines traffic rules
+- helps reduce the number of load balancers you use

 #### ExternalName